openmrs/openmrs-contrib-itsmresources/ansible/README.md

 ## Repository

   - _site.yml_: default playbook, used to install everything
-  - _delete-certs.yml_: playbook used to clean letsencrypt certificate and regenerate it
   - _update.yml_: playbook used to apply OS patches
+  - _remove-certs.yml_: playbook used to clean letsencrypt certificate and regenerate it (note: it stops nginx)
   - _remove-users.yml_: playbook used to delete old users and home folders